Interested to discover further details about the Flow & Flow Parallel Processing Unit (PPU)?

 Is Flow foundry- or architecture-dependent?

-What is the applicability of Flow’s technology?
-How widely could PPUs be adapted?
+What is the applicability of Flow PPU’s technology?
+How widely could Flow PPU be adapted?

 Efficient cache use necessitates a programming style that leads to particular memory access patterns, which often hinders parallelization.
-Flow’s technology brings advantages in both areas: the PPU allows a more flexible, and therefore more widespread, use of parallelization compared to parallel threads, which also supports programmability and programmer efficiency.
-Emulated shared memory hides long latencies instead of avoiding them, by exposing them to the CPU’s processor cores and allowing the cores to better schedule other tasks for execution while the PPU waits for a memory read.
+Our technology brings advantages in both areas: the Flow PPU allows a more flexible, and therefore more widespread, use of parallelization compared to parallel threads, thereby supporting programmability and programmer efficiency.
+Emulated shared memory hides long latencies instead of avoiding them, by exposing them to the CPU’s processor cores and allowing the cores to better schedule other tasks for execution while Flow PPU waits for a memory read.

 When is Flow announcing the availability of this IP platform in its entirety?

-Flow exited stealth in June 2024 with the announcement of its incorporation, funding, and the basic details of its patented PPU architecture.
-Flow is still developing its IP platform and product further, so stay tuned for our future progress and full details of our technical innovations.
+We exited stealth in June 2024 with the announcement of our incorporation, funding, and the basic details of its patented Flow PPU architecture.
+We are still developing its IP platform and product further, so stay tuned for our future progress and full details of our technical innovations.
 Companies that commit to early access to the technology will naturally receive more technical details early on.

 Are there any fabs currently aligned with Flow?
 If not, which are most suited to deploying this?

 Not at the moment.
-Flow is totally fabless and foundry, and architecture-independent: no changes to tools or processes are required.
+We are totally fabless and foundry- and architecture-independent: no changes to tools or processes are required.
 Also, it can be used with all instruction sets.
-Thus, CPUs with the PPU can be deployed by any fab.
+Thus, CPUs with Flow PPU can be deployed by any fab.

 How does Flow provide its IP to a licensee?
 VHDL source, source code, final design schematics, compiled software?

 Our target is to provide our IP to the RISC-V market as soft IP, i.e., synthesizable HDL.
-For the ARM and X86 markets, we will offer architecture-type licensing, which allows licensees to use our patents and other IP to implement their own PPU.
+For the ARM and x86 markets, we will offer architecture-type licensing, which allows licensees to use our patents and other IP to implement their own Flow PPU.

 Does Flow work with LLVM or support custom compilers?